-A partial denture is fitted to replace some missing teeth.
-In such cases, there are still healthy natural teeth left, and these partial dentures often come with clasps that hold your denture in place by hooking on to your natural tooth.
+Partial dentures are fitted to replace some missing teeth.
+In such cases, there are still healthy teeth left, and these partial dentures often come with clasps that hold your denture in place by hooking on to your tooth.

 In some situations whereby extraction of front teeth is required, the aesthetic look may be a concern and you may require something to close the missing gap immediately.
 In such cases, immediate dentures can be made prior to the extraction and inserted right after the extraction is done.
 However, some adjustments and reline of the denture may be required a few months later after the extraction wound heals and recover so that the denture will fit better.

 Complete / full dentures replace the whole row of teeth (either upper/ lower).
 In such a situation, there are no longer any natural teeth left on the entire arch.
 Since there are no longer any teeth to hold the denture in place, the complete denture relies greatly on your gum tissues for retention.

 Fabrication of dentures usually takes a few visits to the clinic, and in most cases, the success of denture treatment relies greatly on the cooperation and understanding of patients.

 Fabrication of a denture generally involves a few stages.

 Depending on the number of teeth required for replacement and also the complexity of each case, some steps may be skipped or done concurrently on the same visit.